bithoven/BidTracker/README.md

 Its not required to implement a GUI (or CLI) or persistent storage.
 You may use any appropriatelibraries to help, but do not include the jars or class files in your submission.

-PREREQUISITES TO BUILD THE PROJECT:
+QUICK HELP TO BUILD THE PROJECT:
 -----------------------------------
 Eclipse (ideally to use contained .classpath and .project files)